The Templates section of the JCA displays a list of all the software templates available on the platform.

 You can integrate your custom stacks into the platform by expanding the Add menu at the tools panel and selecting the From Docker Repository option.

-- In the Add Template dialog, select the required Registry (or leave blank for Docker Hub) and specify the Repository where your template is stored.
+1. In the Add Template dialog, select the required Registry from the list and specify the Repository where your template is stored.

 Сlick Next (or the magnifying glass icon) to fetch the image data.